Walter Noble Burns: Books

-Tombstone: An Iliad of the West (1927).
-Burns followed the same procedure in writing Tombstone as he had Billy the Kid.
+Burns followed the same procedure in writing Tombstone: An Iliad of the West (1927) as he had Billy the Kid.
 He interviewed survivors and researched old newspaper accounts and court house records of the silver-mining town of Tombstone, Arizona from its founding in 1879 to the mid-1880s.
 Wyatt Earp and the Gunfight at the OK Corral feature prominently in the book.
 In 1926, Burns interviewed Earp, but Earp declined to help him, saying he had written a book about himself.
 Earp later changed his mind, but Burns refused Earp's help because he had finished writing Tombstone and it was ready for publication.
 Earp's account of himself was never published.
 He was unhappy with the Burns book.

 The Robin Hood of Eldorado tells the story of Joaquin Murrieta, a California bandit portrayed favorably by Burns.
 Published only weeks before Burns' death, his choice of an Hispanic as a hero fighting against Anglos was unusual in the United States at the time.
 Historians differ on whether Murietta was only a bandit or also a Mexican patriot.
 Burns' Murietta is a Robin Hood.

 Burns' trilogy of western histories has been derided as semi-fiction by academic historians but his prominence as a mythmaker of the American West in not in dispute.
 Western writer Preston Lewis said his books are "part journalism, part history, and part imagination."
 Burns said of himself that "he didn't write history but stories based on history."
 Of The Saga of Billy the Kid, he said, "The foregoing tales may be regarded, as you please, as the apocryphal cantos of the saga of Billy the Kid.
 They are not fully authenticated, though possibly they are, in the main, true."
 Not the least of his accomplishments was to interview Hispanics and incorporate their views and their words into his books.